 - Using the saute setting on the Instant Pot, preheat the pot, then add the ground beef and taco seasoning, cooking and crumbling the beef until it is fully cooked; drain any fats that accumulate, if needed.

 - Add the tomato paste to the ground beef mixture and cook for 1 full minutes, stirring often.
 Top the ground beef mixture with both cans of the diced tomatoes and green chilies, the chicken broth, and the broken spaghetti.
 DO NOT STIR!!

 - Still using the saute setting, bring the liquid in the bottom of the Instant Pot to a boil.
 Turn off the saute setting, then lock the Instant Pot lid into place, making sure the valve is set to the sealing position.
 Choose the high pressure setting for 3 minutes, bringing the Instant Pot to full pressure.
 When the timer sounds, perform a quick release to remove all the pressure from the Instant Pot.

 - Unlock and remove the Instant Pot lid, giving the contents a gentle stir, then top with the cheeses.
-Serve at once, garnished with cilantro, sour cream, and tortilla chips, as desired.
+Serve at once, garnished with tomatoes, cilantro, sour cream, and tortilla chips, as desired.